Social Justice, Minor

 https://case.edu/socialjustice/leadership/dana-prince

-Associate Dean for Diversity, Equity, and Inclusion, Frances Payne Bolton School of Nursing; Assistant Professor, Frances Payne Bolton School of Nursing
+Associate Dean for Enrichment and Engagement, Frances Payne Bolton School of Nursing; Assistant Professor, Frances Payne Bolton School of Nursing

 Leadership Team Community Advisors